SynthDAO/snx-limit-orders/specs/Library.md

 ``` js
 const instance = new SynthLimitOrder(ethereumProvider)
 ```
 The library must expose a `SynthLimitOrder` class.
-The user must instantiates a class instance by passing a valid ethereum provider with signing capabilities (e.g. Metamask) to the constructor.
+The user instantiates a class instance by passing a valid ethereum provider with signing capabilities (e.g. Metamask) to the constructor.

 ### submitOrder